Kathy Schick

-Kathy Diane Schick is an American archaeologist and paleoanthropologist.
+Kathy Diane Schick (born 6 June 1949) is an American archaeologist and paleoanthropologist.
 She is professor emeritus in the Cognitive Science Program at Indiana University and is a founder and co-director of the Stone Age Institute.
 Schick is most well known for her experimental work in taphonomy as well as her experimental work, with Nicholas Toth, on the stone tool technology of Early Stone Age hominins, including their work with the bonobo (“pygmy chimpanzee”) Kanzi who they taught to make and use simple stone tools similar to those made by our Early Stone Age ancestors.

 Early life and education

 Schick was born to a middle-class family.
 Her father was an engraver, who inspired Schick for her interest in crafts and tools as a child.
 Years after her father’s passing at the age of 10, she began studying paleoanthropology in college, focusing on the study of the human brain’s evolution in relation to culture.

 Schick received her Bachelor of Arts in Anthropology from Kent State University in 1974, where she graduated magna cum laude.
 Schick, at the end of her education, in 1978, had got special training in Flintknapping at the Lithic Technology Fieldschool in Washington State University.
 After graduating, she became one of the supervisors for the “Ohio dig” during her master’s program at Kent State University.
-Before attending UC Berkeley, Schick had attended University of Illinois, Chicago in 1980 for training in Lithic Microwear Analysis.
-She then went on to apply to UC Berkeley to pursue her doctorate’s degree in 1980, which was also where she met her eventual husband, Nicholas Toth, who she married in 1976.
+Before attending UC Berkeley, Schick had attended the University of Illinois Chicago in 1980 for training in Lithic Microwear Analysis.
+She then went on to apply to UC Berkeley to pursue her doctorate’s degree in 1980, which was also where she met her eventual husband, Nicholas Toth, whom she married in 1976.
 She received a PhD in Anthropology, human evolutionary studies, Paleolithic archaeology, and African Prehistory from UC Berkeley.
-During these years, Schick trained for scanning electron microscopy at Cambridge University in 1983.
+During these years, Schick trained for scanning electron microscopy at the University of Cambridge in 1983.
 After spending a few years at UC Berkeley as a postdoc, she joined Indiana University, Bloomington in 1986.
 Schick’s primary research interest in the importance of technology in relation to evolution became clear in 1988 when she began constructing plans for the establishment of the Center for Research into the Anthropological Foundations of Technology (CRAFT).